naninovel/docs/docs/guide/getting-started.md

 To add a new line to the script, either right-click the place, where you want to insert the line, or press `Ctrl+Space` (you can change the default key bindings in the input configuration menu) and select the desired line or command type.
 To re-order lines, drag them using their number labels.
 To remove a line, right-click it and choose "Remove".

-When you've changed the script using visual editor, you'll see an asterisk (`*`) over the script name in the inspector header.
+When you've changed the script using visual editor, you'll see an asterisk (`*`) over the script path in the inspector header.
 That means the asset is dirty and need to be saved; press `Ctrl+S` to save the asset.
-In case you'll attempt to select another asset while the script is dirty, a dialogue window will pop-up allowing to either save or revert the changes.
+In case you'll attempt to select another asset while the script is dirty, a dialogue window will pop up allowing to either save or revert the changes.

 The visual editor will automatically sync edited script if you update it externally, so you can seamlessly work with the scripts in both text and visual editors.